The isomorphism problem for large-type Artin groups: Classifying the dihedral Artin subgroups.

 \begin{defi} A maximal dihedral Artin subgroup $H_1$ of $A_{\Gamma}$ has \textbf{isolated intersections} if there exists a maximal dihedral Artin subgroup $H_2 \leq A_{\Gamma}$ distinct from $H_1$ such that there is no other maximal dihedral Artin subgroup $H_3 \leq A_{\Gamma}$ distinct from $H_1$ and $H_2$ for which

 \end{defi}

+\begin{defi} A maximal dihedral Artin subgroup $H_1$ of $A_{\Gamma}$ has \textbf{elements solely in conjugated dihedrals} if there exists an element $h \in H_1$ that is contained in at least one maximal dihedral Artin subgroup of $A_{\Gamma}$ distinct from $H_1$, but for which every time there is a maximal dihedral Artin subgroup $H_2 \leq A_{\Gamma}$ containing $h$ then $H_2$ is conjugated to $H_1$. \end{defi}

-\begin{rem} The notion of being a dihedral Artin subgroup, the notions of intersection or inclusion, and the notion of maximality are all preserved under isomorphisms.
-In particular, being a maximal dihedral Artin subgroup with no isolated intersections is preserved through isomorphisms as well. \end{rem}
+\begin{rem} The notion of being a dihedral Artin subgroup, the notions of intersection or inclusion, the notion of maximality and the notion of conjugation are all preserved under isomorphisms.
+In particular, having either of the two properties of Definition \ref{DefiIsolated} or Definition \ref{DefiSolely} is preserved through isomorphisms as well. \end{rem}

-Our goal is to show that the maximal dihedral Artin subgroups of $A_{\Gamma}$ with isolated intersection are exactly those that are exotic.
+Our goal is to show that the maximal dihedral Artin subgroups of $A_{\Gamma}$ that are exotic are exactly those that have isolated intersections or that have elements solely in conjugated dihedrals.
+We start with the following lemma: